Magic (1978 film)

-Magic is a 1978 American psychological horror drama film starring Anthony Hopkins, Ann-Margret and Burgess Meredith.
-The film, which was directed by Richard Attenborough, is based on a screenplay by William Goldman, who wrote the novel upon which it was based.
+Magic is a 1978 American psychological horror drama film directed by Richard Attenborough and starring Anthony Hopkins, Ann-Margret and Burgess Meredith.
+The screenplay is by William Goldman, who adapted his novel of the same title.
 The score was composed by Jerry Goldsmith.

 Plot

-After Charles "Corky" Withers (Hopkins) fails in his first attempt at professional magic, his mentor Merlin (E. J. André) says that he needs to have a better gimmick.
-A year later, Corky comes back as a combination magician and ventriloquist with a foul-mouthed dummy named Fats, becoming a huge success.
-Corky's powerful agent, Ben Greene (Meredith), is on the verge of signing him for his own television show, but Corky bails out for the Catskills, where he grew up.
-His talent agent thinks that Corky is "afraid of success".
-In truth, however, Corky does not want to take the TV network's required medical examination because the doctors might find out that he suffers from severe mental issues, and that even off-stage he cannot control Fats (a manifestation of Corky's id).
+After Charles "Corky" Withers fails in his first attempt at professional magic, his mentor Merlin says that he needs a better gimmick.
+Corky comes back as a combination magician and ventriloquist with a foul-mouthed dummy named Fats, becoming a huge success.
+Corky's agent, Ben Greene, is on the verge of signing him for his own television show, but Corky bails for the Catskills, where he grew up, since he does not want to take the TV network's medical examination because the doctors might find out that he suffers from severe mental issues and cannot control Fats (a manifestation of Corky's id).

-In the Catskills, Corky reunites with his high school crush, Peggy Ann Snow (Ann-Margret), who is stuck in a passionless marriage with Duke (Ed Lauter), Corky's friend from high school.
-A magic trick with a deck of cards charms Peggy into thinking they are soulmates, leading to them having sex.
-This sparks the jealousy not only of Duke, but also Fats.
-In the midst of an argument "between" Corky and Fats, Greene arrives unexpectedly and confronts Corky, discovering the truth about Corky's state of mind.
-Corky pleads that nothing is wrong with him and that he is just rehearsing, so Greene puts him to the test, saying "Make Fats shut up for 5 minutes."
-Corky puts aside Fats, but is unable to last 5 minutes without delivering a rapid stream of speech through Fats.
-Greene demands that Corky get help and leaves to make some calls to the doctors, but Fats convinces Corky to kill him.
-Corky chases after Greene in the woods and bludgeons him with Fats' hard, wooden head and then attempts to drag the body into a lake.
-However, a still-living Greene suddenly lunges at him, causing Corky to drown him.
+In the Catskills, Corky reunites with his high-school crush, Peggy Ann Snow, who is stuck in a passionless marriage with Duke, Corky's friend from high school.
+A magic trick with a deck of cards charms Peggy into thinking they are soulmates, and the pair have sex.
+This sparks jealousy in both Duke and Fats.

+In the midst of an argument "between" Corky and Fats, Greene confronts Corky, discovering the truth about his state of mind.
+Greene leaves to contact doctors, but Fats convinces Corky to kill him.
+Corky bludgeons Greene with Fats' wooden head and then drowns him.